Bear Grylls was the host of a popular TV shows Man vs. Wild and also Worst-Case Scenario.

 On at least one episode, Bear Grylls has caught an animal and bitten right into the dead animal.
 This might make for good TV, but it is bad survival advice.

-As Adventure points out, raw meat can contain all sorts of bacteria and parasites.
+Raw meat can contain all sorts of bacteria and parasites.
 Eating raw meat in a survival situation is practically a death sentence because you could end up with diarrhea, then severe dehydration.

 The only reason that indigenous groups like Eskimos can eat raw fish is because salt water and cold temperatures kill bacteria and parasites.
 So don’t risk it.